ArtifexSoftware/mupdf/docs/reference/javascript/types/Page.rst

 .. method:: Page.prototype.run(device, transform)

 	Calls device functions for all the contents on the page, using the specified transform.

-The `Device` can be one of the built-in devices or a Javascript object with methods for the device calls.
-The matrix maps from user space points to device space pixels.
+	The device can be one of the built-in devices (`DrawDevice` and `DisplayListDevice`) or a Javascript `Device`.

+	The matrix transforms coordinates from user space to device space.

 	:param Device device: The device object.
 	:param Matrix matrix: The transformation matrix.

 	.. code-block::

-		page.run(obj, mupdf.Matrix.identity)
+		page.run(dev, mupdf.Matrix.identity)

 .. method:: Page.prototype.runPageContents(device, transform)

-	This is the same as the `Page.prototype.run()` method above but it only considers the page itself and omits annotations and widgets.
+	This is the same as the `Page.prototype.run()` method above but it only runs the page itself and omits annotations and widgets.

 	:param Device device: The device object.
 	:param Matrix matrix: The transformation matrix.

 	.. code-block::

-		page.runPageContents(obj, mupdf.Matrix.identity)
+		page.runPageContents(dev, mupdf.Matrix.identity)

 .. method:: Page.prototype.runPageAnnots(device, transform)

-	This is the same as the `Page.prototype.run()` method above but it only considers the page annotations.
+	This is the same as the `Page.prototype.run()` method above but it only runs the page annotations.

 	:param Device device: The device object.
 	:param Matrix matrix: The transformation matrix.

 	.. code-block::

-		page.runPageAnnots(obj, mupdf.Matrix.identity)
+		page.runPageAnnots(dev, mupdf.Matrix.identity)

 .. method:: Page.prototype.runPageWidgets(device, transform)

-	This is the same as the `Page.prototype.run()` method above but it only considers the page widgets.
+	This is the same as the `Page.prototype.run()` method above but it only runs the page widgets.

 	:param Device device: The device object.
 	:param Matrix matrix: The transformation matrix.

 	.. code-block::

-		page.runPageWidgets(obj, mupdf.Matrix.identity)
+		page.runPageWidgets(dev, mupdf.Matrix.identity)

 .. method:: Page.prototype.toPixmap(matrix, colorspace, alpha, showExtras)